Rhonda's Social Media

 Due to budget cuts, I have had to get creative to keep my program funded and maintain the extension activities I have provided for the past 23 years at NC State University.
 If you would like to help and become a Friend of the NC Vermiculture and Composting Program, please give now.
 Thank you for your continuing support!

 NC State University's 17th Vermiculture Conference

 Join us at the only annual conference about earthworm farming and mid-to-large-scale vermicomposting in the world.
-The 120+ attendees each year come from all over the U.S. and throughout the world (previous participants were from Belgium, Thailand, Australia, India, Greece, Guatemala, Argentina, Norway, China, Switzerland, Nigeria, Hong Kong, Philippines, Latvia, Israel, Turkey, Mexico, Puerto Rico, Bahamas, Canada).
-Details about the conference coming soon.
+Attendees each year come from all over the U.S. and throughout the world (previous participants were from Belgium, Thailand, Australia, India, Greece, Guatemala, Argentina, Norway, China, Switzerland, Nigeria, Hong Kong, Philippines, Latvia, Israel, Turkey, Mexico, Puerto Rico, Bahamas, Canada, Uganda, Micronesia, Dominican Republic).

 September 12-16, 2016